Baker to MLB: Tell teams to ‘stop the comments’ on Astros

 “I’m depending on the league to try to put a stop to the seemingly premeditated retaliation that I’m hearing about,” Baker said.
 “In most instances in life you get kind of reprimanded for when you have premeditated anything.”

-Los Angeles pitcher Ross Stripling indicated he might intentionally throw at Houston batters.
+Dodgers pitcher Ross Stripling indicated he might intentionally throw at Houston batters if he faced them.

 “We don’t start nothing,” Baker said.
 “This is kind of the slogan of my team: We don’t start anything — not intentionally.
 Guys are going to be getting hit intentionally and unintentionally.
 If you say you are going to drill somebody and all of the sudden you drill them, you can’t say, ‘I wasn’t trying to hit them,’ you know what I mean?”